Cirkit Designer Logo

 • Cause: Excessive current.

-• Solution: Use a resistor with a higher value to limit the current.
+Solution: Use a properly calculated resistor to limit the current.

 FAQs